A Local’s 3-day Budapest Itinerary

 After dinner, you'll want to take in a show, as Hungary is famous for its folk and classical music.
 You can attend shows or concerts in Vigadó, Liszt Ferenc Academy, or the Budapest Operetta Theatre.
 These performances are a perfect way to end your day on a high note.

-Tickets can be booked online or directly at the venue, with most shows starting in the evening and lasting about 1.5 to 2 hours.
+Tickets can be booked online or directly at any of the venues, with most shows starting in the evening and lasting about 1.5 to 2 hours.
 Plan for 2 to 3 hours for the performance, including travel to and from the venue.

 See Budapest like a local, with a local!